-- Many common illnesses, such as sore throats, colds, coughs and flu, are caused by viruses.
-Antibiotics do not kill viruses.
-Your doctor will not prescribe antibiotics for these illnesses. - Try to give the antibiotic at about the same times each day, to help you remember, and to make sure that there is the right amount of medicine in your child's body to kill the bacteria. - Only give this medicine to your child for their current infection.
-Never save medicine for future illnesses.
-Give old/unused antibiotics to your pharmacist to dispose of. - Only give the antibiotic to the child it was prescribed for.
-Never give it to anyone else, even if their condition appears to be the same, as it could do harm.
+- Try to give the medicine at about the same times each day, to help you remember, and to make sure that there is the right amount of medicine in your child's body to kill the bacteria. - Only give this medicine to your child for their current infection. - Never save medicine for future illnesses.
+Give old or unused antibiotics to your pharmacist to dispose of. - Only give the antibiotic to the child for whom it was prescribed.
+Never give it to anyone else, even if their condition appears to be the same, as this could do harm